alexkang/loopboard/README.md

 Currently, the application can record sounds through the microphone and play them back through a newly created Button.
 Each button has the option to re-record and loop playback.

+Google Play Store link: https://play.google.com/store/apps/details?id=com.alexkang.loopboard

 To-Do:
 - Add option to save samples

 - User-loaded sounds